Transition to Associate Degree Nursing Program (TADN)

 (TADN) program, follow the process below:

-Completion of the prerequisite/support courses with a minimum grade of 2.0 in each course: English 101, Chemistry 121, & Biology 241/242 and 260.
+- Completion of the prerequisite/support courses with a minimum grade of 2.0 in each course: BIOL 241, 242, 260, CHEM& 121, ENGL& 101, and PSYC& 100 or 102.
 If did not take your science courses (Biology, Chemistry) at Olympic College and you would like to transfer them, please see course review page.

 Note: A general admission offer to Olympic College will enable you to enroll in general or prerequisite course work.
 It does not guarantee or grant acceptance to the Nursing Programs.
 In addition, completion of the prerequisite coursework does not guarantee admission to the program.